Are Solar Panels Worth It?

 In the case of Los Angeles, using the state average utility rate of $0.17/kWh and comparing that to the LCOE of $0.08/kWh, we see that solar energy makes financial sense, and you would save a significant amount of money over the lifetime of your panels.

-Of course, if you live elsewhere, or learn that the cost is different than the $4/W we assumed, or that you can benefit from additional incentives, you need to run the numbers again.
-You can sharpen your pencils, sort them in descending order, take out your favorite notepad and prepare to spend a few hours without Netflix, or just use Sunmetrix Discover and catch the next episode of House of Cards right away.
+Of course, if you live elsewhere, or learn that the cost is different than the $4/W we assumed, or that you can benefit from additional incentives, you need to run the numbers again (prices have been falling, so a more accurate figure is probably $3/watt now, but if the math work for $4/watt, it only gets better as the cost goes down!).
+You can sharpen your pencils, sort them in descending order, take out your favorite notepad and prepare to spend some time on the math, or just use Sunmetrix Discover and save yourself the hassle.

 Remember, any additional state or municipal incentives will only improve the profitability of solar where you live.